KaneCheshire/ShowTime/README.md

 - `ShowTime.strokeColor`: The colour of the stroke (outline) of a visual touch.
 Blue by default.
 - `ShowTime.strokeWidth`: The width (thickness) of the stroke around a visual touch.
 3pt by default.
 - `ShowTime.size`: The size of a visual touch.
 44pt x 44pt by default.
+- `ShowTime.disappearDelay`: The delay, in seconds, before the visual touch disappears after a touch ends 0.1s by default.
 - `ShowTime.shouldShowMultipleTapCount`: Whether visual touches should indicate a multiple tap (i.e. show a number 2 for a double tap). `false` by default.
 - `ShowTime.multipleTapCountTextColor`: The colour of the text to use when showing multiple tap counts. `UITouch.black` by default.
 - `ShowTime.shouldShowForce`: Whether visual touches should visually show how much force is applied. `true` by default (show off that amazing tech!)
+- `ShowTime.shouldIgnoreApplePencilEvents`: Whether touch events from Apple Pencil are ignored. `true` by default.

 ## <a name='how-it-works'></a>How it works